OzmundSedler/100-Days-Of-ML-Code/README.md

 ## Week 9 (5 days)

 ## Vacation break until the end of July
 I decided to take a break from the challenge for the time I will be on vacation.
-Tho, I have plans to finalize all that I learned so far.
-Will translate all notebooks in English and maybe write 1-3 articles for Towards Data Science on Medium.
+Tho, I have plans to finalize all that I learned so far and translate all notebooks in English.
 And starting from August I am planning to continue my journey ^_^